silverhammermba/blog/_drafts/htpc.markdown

    when you switch back.
 I could do this manually for now, but there would always be the risk of the recorded state getting out of sync and I can't think of a good UX for fixing that.
+3. Before I got the Apple TV, the weak point of this setup was streaming video.
+   The closest I could get was using [x2x](https://github.com/dottedmag/x2x) to connect my laptop to the HTPC and then opening a browser to Netflix/Hulu/whatever, but that was a really crappy UX.
+Seeing as all of these streaming services run fine in a browser on Linux, I feel like there _should_ be a Linux app that is essentially Chromium with a good gamepad interface and a stripped-down UI (for example, I don't need a URL bar or tabs or anything, I just need to be able to load from a pre-configured set of bookmarks).
+I tried using Steam's web browser in this capacity but it didn't work very well.